 5 best beaches near Saint-Raphaёl

 Are you on a holiday near Saint-Raphaёl on the Côte d’Azur and would you like to know which beach to go to?
-Here’s our selection of 5 best beaches for you to try out!
+Here’s our selection of 5 best beaches near Saint-Raphael for you to try out!

 1. Calanque du Petit Canereit, Antheor

 A beautiful, natural spot away from the crowds, without facilities.
 This beach is located between Agay and Théoule-sur-Mer, just after passing Antheor Plage and the train bridge.
 You will see a small parking lot on the right side of the scenic road.
 Come early in the morning to have a parking spot, and if you are really lucky, to have the beach all to yourself like we had one morning.
 Steep stairs lead you down to the beach, do-able with children, bring water, your water shoes, and your picnic!
 Snorkeling gear is also really good to bring as it is a beach with stones and a lot of fish can be seen!
 The second time we were there, at around 13 o’clock, at boat stopped to sell drinks and ice-cream, just in time for our dessert after the picnic!
 The captain of the boat said he came there every day, so do bring some money just in case.
-This beach is definitely one of our preferred spots!
+This beach is definitely one of our best beaches near Saint-Raphael!

 2. Plage du Débarquement, Saint-Raphaёl

-This beach is our top spot for snorkeling!
+This beach is one of our top best beaches in Saint-Raphael for snorkeling!
 An amazing amount of fish can be seen, even very close to the beach.
 It’s certainly because this beach has no sand but big rocks, so bring your water shoes and your snorkeling gear!
 We had never seen so many fish in one place in the Mediterranean before!
 You will see a lot of people walk around with the Decathlon snorkeling masks that have become so popular 😊.
 There are lifeguards on this beach, public toilets, and there is a restaurant.
 The view on the famous landmark of Saint-Raphaёl, l’Ile d’Or, is best from this beach, and we like to bring our stand-up paddles and paddle around the island.
 Paddling around the island and back to the beach takes about 35 minutes and my husband has done it with our 10 year old.
 The island is private property, so you cannot go on the island.

 3. Tiki plage, or Plage de Camp Long, Agay